carlosgrinan/reviews-insights/README.md

 The objective of this project is to develop an [Odoo](https://www.odoo.com/documentation/16.0/developer/tutorials/getting_started.html) module that provides AI-powered short insights on customer feedback.

+## Motivation

+The costs associated with human reviews and classifications of text-based data often lead to its neglect in favor of numerical data, which can be automatically analyzed on platforms like Google Analytics.
+The recent advancements and increased accessibility of AI Language Generative models have made it possible to automate the analysis of text-based information too.
+By combining analyses of both types of data, companies can gain more comprehensive insights which to incorporate into their decision-making.
+To kickstart this project, our focus will be on analyzing customer feedback.
+However, the same approach can be applied to other types of valuable text-based data.

 ## Tools

 - To obtain customer feedback, various [Google APIs](https://developers.google.com/apis-explorer) will be used: